DongxuGuo1997/TransNet/README.md

 - Download the videos and annotations from [official page](https://github.com/ykotseruba/JAAD).
 - Use the [scripts](https://github.com/ykotseruba/JAAD/blob/JAAD_2.0/split_clips_to_frames.sh) provided to extract images from videos.
-- Use JAAD's [interface](https://github.com/ykotseruba/JAAD/blob/JAAD_2.0/jaad_data.py#L421) to generate complete annotations in the form of python dictionary.
+- Use JAAD's [interface](https://github.com/ykotseruba/JAAD/blob/JAAD_2.0/jaad_data.py) to generate complete annotations in the form of python dictionary.
+  More precisely use [`generate_database()`](https://github.com/ykotseruba/JAAD/blob/JAAD_2.0/jaad_data.py#L421) to obtain the all JAAD annotations in dictionary form as a pkl file.
+  Please rename the .pkl file as `JAAD_DATA.pkl` and place it in `DATA/annotations/JAAD/anns`
-- Train / val / test split: [link](https://github.com/ykotseruba/JAAD/tree/JAAD_2.0/split_ids)
+- Train / val / test split: [link](https://github.com/ykotseruba/JAAD/tree/JAAD_2.0/split_ids).

 ##### PIE

 - Download the videos and annotations from [offical page](https://github.com/aras62/PIE#interface).
 - Use the [scripts](https://github.com/aras62/PIE/blob/master/split_clips_to_frames.sh) provided to extract images from videos.
-- Use PIE's [interface](https://github.com/aras62/PIE/blob/master/pie_data.py#L441) to generate complete annotations in the form of python dictionary.
+- Use PIE's [interface](https://github.com/aras62/PIE/blob/master/pie_data.py) to generate complete annotations in the form of python dictionary.
+  In detail, please use [`generate_database()`](https://github.com/aras62/PIE/blob/master/pie_data.py#L441) to obtain the all JAAD annotations in dictionary form as a pkl file.
+  Rename the .pkl file as `PIE_DATA.pkl` and place it in `DATA/annotations/PIE/anns`
 - Train / val / test split: [link](https://github.com/aras62/PIE/blob/2256f96b8ab24d8407af34fb1f0b9a4714cd532e/pie_data.py#L84)

 ##### TITAN